 Mathew is an Executive Director, Human Resources at the NSW Government Department of Planning, Industry and Environment.
 Mathew brings over 20 years of senior HR experience within the private, not for profit and government sectors in Australia and the UK.

-Mathew joined the BGF Board in 2017 and is a member of the Risk & Audit Committee.
+Mathew joined the BGF Board in 2017 and is Chair of the Risk & Compliance Committee.

 Linda runs her own digital strategy and creative leadership consultancy and is an experienced Non Executive Director.